 After all, one cannot imagine people, let alone a society, without physical surroundings, but one can imagine physical surroundings without people.
 A physical environment is thus a technical condition for human and societal life.
-Because of this, a specific physical environment is not the cause of one or other form of human life90, such as physical determinism at the end of the last century would have led one to believe^a.
-After all, human beings are able to create new physical conditions for themselves (accommodation) and are thereby the cause of their own conditions.
-However, they are also able to adapt themselves to existing conditions (adaptation), and only in that case do they partly allow the causality of their lives to be determined by the physical environment91.
+Because of this, a specific physical environment is not the cause of one or other form of human life319, such as physical determinism at the end of the last century would have led one to believe^a.
+Human beings adapt themselves to existing conditions (adaptation) or change physical conditions (accommodation) exploring its possibilities, but they can not surpass its boundary conditions320.